E-commerce Website: A Guide on The Choice Of Magento Or Woocommerce

 Brief Look at Magento

 Magento is a flexible and feature-rich open-source ecommerce solution.
-Curently, Magento's estimated is put at over 200,000.
+The number of websites using Magento as at June 2021 is put at 250,000.

 There are two different Magento platforms available: